 Visual arts (drawing and painting) and music are mandatory subject in the curriculum in secondary education at national level until the 10th grade (for young people of 15-16 years old).
-A total of 1 hour/week is included in the mandatory curricula for each of the two subjects.
+A total of one hour/week is included in the mandatory curricula for each of the two subjects.
 High schools can decide to add one hour/week in their curricula for arts education classes.
-The grading system is the same as in other compulsory subjects, based on a progression scales for national-level assessment.
+The grading system is the same for all compulsory subjects, based on a progression scale for national-level assessment.

-The Literature is a mandatory subject for all educational levels until tertiary education (exclusively), with 5 up to 8 hours/week.
+The Literature is a mandatory subject for all educational levels until tertiary education (exclusively), with five to eight hours/week included in the mandatory curricula.
 Universal literature is studied in the 9th grade (for young people of 14-15 years old), while Romanian literature is studied in the 10th, 11th and 12th grade of the upper secondary education.

-The Ministry of Education develops the mandatory curricula, including mandatory competences and skills and activities to be carried out during physical educational classes.
+The Ministry of Education develops the mandatory curricula, including mandatory competences and skills and activities to be carried out during literature classes, arts and music educational classes.

 Vocational education is available for all cultural/art fields, including visual arts and design, theatre, music, choreography and architecture in most of the large cities of the country.
-Vocational education at the level of includes intensive training in the field of specific arts.
+Vocational education at the level of upper secondary education includes intensive training in the field of specific arts.

 Romania is under the European average in the field of cultural formal education, with 13.1% out of the total number of tertiary education students enrolled in culture-related fields of education, according to the Culture statistics 2016 of the Eurostat.
 Broken down by field, 2% of the students are following art specialisations, 7.1% are following humanities specialisations, only 1.7% study architecture and town planning and 23% study journalism and information sciences.
 In this last field Romania being the European country with the second largest proportion of students after Croatia.

-No top-down guidelines, recommendations or large-scale initiatives on the inclusion of cultural activities outside the curriculum but within the school day (e.g. in school breaks) or on extracurricular cultural activities in schools have been developed in Romania.
+No top-down guidelines have been developed in Romania with recommendations or large-scale initiatives on the inclusion of cultural activities outside the curriculum, but within the school day (e.g. in school breaks), or in extracurricular cultural activities in schools.

 Non-formal learning and youth work